-I am the principal architect of Data Platform at SolarWinds MSP.
+I am principal architect at SolarWinds Technology Strategy team.

 Previously, I worked on the messaging backbone of Adobe business platform services, a highly resilient distributed system that guarantees sequential consistency and at-least-once delivery.